Kerman: Sport

-The city is home to many athletic teams representing different sports.
+The city is home to athletic teams representing different sports.
 Mes Kerman is the major football team of the city.
 It was promoted to Iran's top league, the Persian Gulf Pro League, in the 2005–06 season.
 The team is named after and sponsored by Kerman's copper industries.
 This team has a history of participating in the AFC Champions League.
 The team now competes in the Azadegan League.
-Also, many famous soccer players were born in Kerman.